Updated: Apr 28

 Because God is holy, separate from all else, unsearchable in His ways and incomparable in His majesty, then His people must also be holy.
 But holiness is not only measured in what we separate from, but also what we are joined to.

-In v.
-102 we see a profession of fidelity.
+Love as Fidelity (v.
+102) – “I have not turned aside from Your ordinances, For You Yourself have taught me.”
+Here we see a profession of fidelity.
 The word turned (סור) is an interesting term.
 It is used to describe the wandering or turning aside from a particular destination.
 When Moses saw the burning bush (Ex.
 3:3) he turned aside (סור).
 But when this word is used with the preposition from (מן) it is almost always used to describe apostasy (Ex.
 32:8; Deut.
 9:12, 16; Judge.
 2:17; Jer.
 17:5).
 When the psalmist says that he has not turned aside from God’s decrees, judgments, and decisions, he is claiming to have not become an apostate.

 Why does he claim this?
 Because God has always been his instructor!
 The word taught comes from the same root (ירה) as Torah.
 In a sense, the psalmist is stating that Yhwh Himself has torahed him.
 How could he depart from the instruction that God Himself has trained him in?